campusrover/labnotebook2/docs/lab-robots/branbot/assembly.md

 2. Tools: Screwdriver
 3. Steps:
     1. Find the appropriate holes in the LAF for the LED Driver.
     2. Attach the LED Driver to the LAF using the nylon screws, standoffs, and nuts (cf.  the LIDAR board to LAF attachment instructions).
+4. Note: The LED Driver is the wrong side up in the picture below.
+So are the male pins that have been attached to it.
+This does not affect the functionality of the Driver, but attaching it the right side up is preferable.

 __PICTURE__

 ## Attach the Motor Brackets to the LAF

 1. Parts: 2 Motor Brackets, 8 M3x11 bolts, 8 M3 nuts